celeguim/terraform.ansible/README.md

 # Terraform & Ansible Provider Example

-Terraform and Ansible configuration using a dynamic Terraform inventory
+An example of Terraform and Ansible configuration using a dynamic Terraform inventory.

 ## Terraform

-For simplicity, Terraform will creates 2 EC2 instances on **AWS**.
+For simplicity, Terraform will creates 2 EC2 instances on **AWS/us-east-1**.

-My own key id_rsa.pub will be added into the instances and my private key will be used for SSH authentication.
+My own private key (id_rsa.pub) will be added into the instances and my private key (id_rsa) will be used for SSH authentication.

 #### Requirements